A date with death: Inmates given cold-case calendars to solve crimes

 The Netherlands has some 1,500 unsolved crimes classified as cold cases — which are mainly homicides, according to police.

-Officers said the 52 cases featured on the calendar were chosen because the detectives working on them had said there could be promising developments.
+Officers said the 52 cases featured on the calendar were chosen because the public found them particularly shocking.

+"Most of the victims on the calendar were people who were in the wrong place at the wrong time and were completely innocent," said Salome.
+"People are more disturbed by crimes like these than — for example — crime-related killings."

+The detectives working on the 52 cases had also said there could be promising developments, according to the Dutch police's website.

 Officials have printed 30,000 copies in Dutch, English, Arabic, Spanish and Russian to help reach as many people as possible.